 “How you deal with conflict and setbacks, how you encourage people when they’re down, your ability to negotiate or get things done—all of those things touch on emotional intelligence,” Mark Craemer, a management coach and organizational development consultant, told BBC.com.
 “It’s your [emotional intelligence] that enables you to be effective in your role, get promoted and do well in the workplace.”

-How to practice better emotional intelligence at work
+How to practice better emotional intelligence in the workplace

-So how exactly can you be less reactive, and practice better emotional intelligence?
+So how exactly can you be less reactive and improve your emotional intelligence in the workplace?

-Leiva recommends first acknowledging that anger or frustration is a secondary emotion.
-Then identify what is at the root of the anger.
+Leiva recommends first acknowledging that anger or frustration are secondary emotions.
+Identify what is at the root of the anger.
 “There is something primary driving the anger, such as feeling overwhelmed, guilty, exhausted, worried, offended, hurt, anxious, etc,” he says.

 Next, he recommends labeling and expressing anger to ourselves or others.
 “By saying something like ‘I am feeling anxious about the deadlines for the project this week,’ it provides clarity and soothes the nervous system,” Leiva says.

-The third step is understanding that people are not the emotions themselves, rather they are simply experiencing them.
+The third step is understanding that people are not the emotions themselves; rather, they are simply experiencing them.
 This enables you to objectively process any feelings of frustration.
-“This helps perceive the emotion away from our self-identity while allowing us for better processing and increasing our emotional intelligence,” Leiva says.
+“This helps perceive the emotion away from our self-identity while allowing for better processing and increasing our emotional intelligence,” Leiva says.

-And that processing allows for problem solving and brainstorming about the situation and next steps, rather than staying mired in the negative emotions.
+That processing allows for problem-solving and brainstorming about the situation and next steps rather than staying mired in the negative emotions.

 Regulate the nervous system through breath work